City · Switzerland · Europe

 Practical Tips

-Zurich uses the Swiss Franc (CHF), and credit cards are widely accepted, but it's wise to carry some cash for smaller establishments.
-SIM cards can be purchased at the airport or major retailers like Coop and Migros.
-Swiss people value punctuality and efficiency, so being on time is appreciated.
-Tipping is not mandatory but appreciated; rounding up the bill or leaving small change is customary.
-Public transport is efficient, and a comprehensive pass can be purchased for unlimited travel.
-It's also polite to speak in German or French when addressing locals, as Switzerland has four official languages.
+Zurich uses the Swiss Franc (CHF).
+Credit cards are widely accepted, but it's useful to carry some cash for smaller establishments.
+SIM cards are available at the airport and major train stations; consider getting an international plan or a local SIM for data.
+Swiss people are punctual; being on time is appreciated.
+Tipping isn't mandatory but appreciated; rounding up the bill or leaving small change is common.
+Public transportation is efficient; consider a Zurich Card for unlimited travel and discounts.
+English is widely spoken, but learning a few basic German phrases can be helpful.
+Zurich is a clean city; littering is frowned upon.

 Cultural Notes